BtheGit/bokehfy/README.md

 field.backgroundColor('purple')
 field.backgroundColor('#00FF00')
 ```
-*default = 'rgb(49, 159, 159)'*
+*default = 'rgba(49, 159, 159, 1)'*

 Set new background color by passing a valid color as a string.
+Alpha values are supported for background color.

 ### color
 ```